 The temple holds immense religious importance.
 There is a black stone statue of the goddess installed at Sakhadeshwari temple.
 The main statue is the statue of Goddess Mahishasura Mardini slaying the buffalo demon, Mahishasura.
-The goddess is shown crushing the head of the buffalo, and besides that, the statue of Bhairavi, Chamunda, Chinnamasta, Dakshin Kali are also set in the temple.
+The goddess is shown crushing the head of the buffalo, and besides that, the statue of Bhairavi, Chamunda, Chinnamasta, and Dakshin Kali is also set in the temple.

 Chinnamasta is one of the Mahavidyas (a group of ten facets of Adi Shakti in Hinduism).
-Mahavidyas are the form of goddess Parvati and the 10 Mahavidyas are Kali, Tripura Sundari, Bhuvaneshwari, Bhairabi, Chinnamasta, Dhumavati, Bagalamukhi, Matangi and Kamala.
+Mahavidyas are the form of goddess Parvati, and the 10 Mahavidyas are Kali, Tripura Sundari, Bhuvaneshwari, Bhairabi, Chinnamasta, Dhumavati, Bagalamukhi, Matangi, and Kamala.

 Mahishasura Mardini is also the form of Goddess Parvati, the daughter of Himalaya, the lord of the mountains.
-After killing the buffalo demon- Mahishasura, the goddess was named as Mahishasura Mardini.
+After killing the buffalo demon- Mahishasura, the goddess was named Mahishasura Mardini.
 Goddess is praised in popular Mahishasura Mardini Stotram, also known as Aigiri Nandini.
-The story of the goddess killing buffalo demon is widely narrated during Durga Puja.
+The story of the goddess killing the buffalo demon is widely narrated during Durga Puja.

 Worshipping Chhinnamasta Sakhadeshwari

 Chinnamasta Sakhadeshwari belongs to the family of Durga.
-Her worship is said to yield: health; wealth; freedom from fear; ability to influence family, friends, women, and enemies, and also yield liberation.
+Her worship is said to yield: health, wealth; freedom from fear; ability to influence family, friends, women, and enemies, and also yield liberation.

 History of Sakhada Bhagawati Temple

-That time, the area was filled with dense forest and the king was resting in one of the trees.
-Same time, goddess Bhagwati came in the dream of King Shakrasingh and said, “You will find Trishul and other idols in the vicinity buried in the place where you are staying.
-Worship that idol and it will be good for you.”
+At that time, the area was filled with dense forest, and the king was resting in one of the trees.
+Same time, goddess Bhagwati came into the dream of King Shakrasingh and said, “You will find Trishul and other idols in the vicinity buried in the place where you are staying.
+Worship that idol, and it will be good for you.”
 Saying all these things goddess disappeared.
-After that king searched for the idol and established her in the place she was found.(Last Updated On: April 3, 2021)
+After the king searched for the idol and established her in the place she was found.